SuryaBharathi310/InsightBot-AI-PDF-Chat-Assitant/README.md

 ## Overview

-InsightBot is an AI-powered chat assistant designed to help you extract valuable insights from your PDF documents.
-Whether you have legal documents, research papers, or any other PDFs, InsightBot assists you in understanding and querying the content.
+InsightBot is an AI-powered PDF chat assistant designed to simplify the process of extracting insights from PDF documents.
+Upload your PDFs, engage in natural language conversations, and let InsightBot provide valuable information from your documents.
+With conversational memory and retrieval features, InsightBot enhances the interaction, making it easy to query and understand your PDF content.

 ## Features